Research

 EPICC+: Expanding PrEP in Communities of Color

 EPICC+ is a new initiative focused on adapting existing evidence-based provider and patient education and support tools and materials (EBT) for use in young men who have sex with men (YMSM).
 It also aims to train providers in the use of the EBT to facilitate PrEP shared decision making.
-Based out of the University of North Carolina at Chapel Hill (UNC), they are partnering with other universities, youth advisory boards, organizations, and more in three different regions to reach the most effective outcomes for this initiative.
+We are partnering with other universities, youth advisory boards, organizations, and more in three different regions to reach the most effective outcomes for this initiative.

 Objectives: